 8. The Hilton Honors American Express Business Card

 ✅ Our Pick for Hilton Loyalists and Lounge Access

 The Hilton Business Amex card is a great option for Hilton loyalists because it offers multiple points earning categories and a fast track to Hilton Honors elite status.

 With this card, you’ll earn 12x Hilton Honors points per dollar spent at hotels and resorts within the Hilton family of brands across the globe.
 In addition, you’ll be able to earn 6x points per dollar on these bonus categories:

 - Flights booked directly with the airline or through Amex Travel

 - Car rentals booked directly with select car rental companies

-On top of all that, you’ll earn 3x points per dollar on any purchases that don’t fall in the bonus categories.
+On top of all that, you’ll earn 3x points per dollar on any purchases that don’t fall into the bonus categories.

-The Hilton Business Amex card will also help fast track you to higher Hilton elite status.
+The Hilton Business Amex card will also help fast-track you to higher levels of Hilton Honors elite status.
 As a cardmember, you’ll get automatic Hilton Honors Gold status.
 If you spend $40,000 or more in a calendar year, you’ll be upgraded to Diamond status.